Music History: October 3rd:

 1954 Stephen "Stevie" Ray Vaughan is born in Dallas, Texas.

-1952 The long-running radio hit The Adventures Of Ozzie & Harriet, now featuring a 12-year-old Rick Nelson, debuts on CBS-TV, where it will run for another 14 years, bringing the total life of the show to 22 years!
+1952 The radio hit The Adventures Of Ozzie & Harriet, now featuring the couple's 12-year-old son Rick Nelson, debuts on CBS, where it runs for another 14 years.

 1950 Saxophonist Ronnie Laws (of Earth, Wind & Fire) is born in Houston, Texas.